Donor Profile

 How much ODA does the US contribute?

-Relative to economic size, the US’ ODA is low, at 0.24% of GNI in 2023, placing the US in 25th among OECD DAC members.
+The US is the largest donor country in absolute terms Relative to economic size, however, the USODA is low, at 0.24% of GNI in 2023, placing the US in 25th among OECD DAC members.

 The US aligns with the DAC statistical directives and ODA definition.
 However, the US' definition of 'foreign assistance' is broader and includes non - ODA eligible items such as military assistance, although there are significant gaps in Department of Defense reporting.
 The difference between ODA and foreign assistance reporting is highlighted in this table.